ringcentral/ringcentral-javascript/README.md

 ### Do not exceed 120 column width

-> Reason: It's hard to read and maintain
+> Reason: it's hard to read and maintain

 Exception: long links and international strings can exceed that limitation